State service portal

 The Labour Law provides that a contract of employment is to be entered into in writing, so every employee, upon entering into an employment relationship, has the right to request a written contract from the employer and to receive a second copy of the contract.

-The contract of employment shall be determined by Section 40 of the Labour Law "Job Contract Form".
+Employment contract is determined by Section 40 of the Labour Law "Job Contract Form“.

 The contract of employment may be classified as follows: